Move beyond reporting. Build a Gender Pay Gap Action Plan that stands up to scrutiny

 What is the gender pay gap?

 The gender pay gap is the difference in average earnings for men and women.
 It is typically expressed as a percentage of men's earnings.
 Despite significant progress in gender equality over the years, pay gaps still exist across many industries and professions.
 These gaps are influenced by various factors, including occupational segregation, underrepresentation of women in senior roles and unequal access to opportunities for career advancement.
-Understanding the factors behind the gender pay gap is essential for promoting fairness and inclusion.
+Understanding what is driving your gap is essential – but under new requirements, it’s no longer enough.

 Packages